Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Preference for public sector opportunities among young Ivorians

 \subsection{Distribution of perceived ex ante returns for a public sector job}

-Following the development of Section \ref{sec:framework}, this section defines the ex ante returns to a public sector job $S$ as the pecuniary transfer (or the wage change in the private sector offer) that would make a job-seeker indifferent between a public sector job (option 1) and a private sector job (option 0).
+Following the development of Section \ref{sec:framework}, this section defines ex ante returns to a public sector job $S$ as the maximum price the individual is willing to pay to secure a public sector job.
+For concision, we report the results from the more parsimonious Model (1).
+The results of Model (2) are presented in Appendix \ref{app:additional_figures} and are qualitatively similar.

-In the empirical application, $w(X_{i})$ in equation (\ref{eq:glm_pb2}) is linear in each choice attribute.
-An interaction term is added between the two random variables measuring the monthly wage in each sector.

-Figure \ref{fig:distr_quantile_FQ} represents the distributions of quartiles $\hat{F}_{Q}\left({.;\tau, F_{\tilde{X}}}\right), \tau =0.25, 0.50, 0.75$.
-It shows these distributions for identical offers that both mimic the typical public sector offer.
-The construction of offers uses the respondents' perceptions described in Appendix \ref{app:perception} to compute average values of the public sector job attributes in the population. $F_{\tilde{X}}$ is set to take these average values.
-For example, the wages are set at $525,000$ CFA Francs, the probability to lose a job both in the public and the private sector is set to 0.08, and the chance to obtain a job promotion to 0.30.
-The distribution of median returns (middle line) suggests that for identical offers, the population of job-seekers is almost equally divided between those who perceive positive (43.2 percent) and negative median returns from choosing the public sector offer.
-Yet, returns are very heterogeneous and can be large in absolute values.
-At the top decile, the returns are as large as 60 percent of the average perceived wage in the public sector, whereas at the bottom decile they represent a loss of about 69 percent of the average perceived wage in the public sector.
+Figure \ref{fig:distr_quantile_FQ} represents the distributions of the quartiles of ex ante returns to a public sector job, that is $\widehat{F}_{Q,S}\left({.;\tau, F_{\tilde{X}}}\right),$ for $ \tau =0.25, 0.50, 0.75$.
+It shows these distributions for offers that correspond to the individual-specific average belief.
+The construction of offers uses the respondents' perceptions described in Appendix \ref{app:perception} to compute average values of the public sector and the private sector job attributes. $F_{\tilde{X}}$ is set to take these individual-specific average values.
+The distribution of median returns (middle line) suggests that for their average expected offers, a majority of students (64 percent) would perceive positive returns from the public sector.
+Thus, the evidence points toward some desirability of the public sector offers.
+However, returns are very heterogeneous and can be large in absolute values.
+For the distribution of median, at the top quartile, the returns are as large as 90 percent of the average perceived wage in the public sector, whereas at the bottom quartile they represent a loss of about 26 percent of the average perceived wage in the public sector.

-Note that it is not possible to estimate separate demand functions for each individual while accounting for all choice attributes, as in \cite{wiswall2018}.
-The pseudo-panel is too short (T=5) compared to the number of attributes considered (ten attributes).
-Even when considering only sector-specific wages as the unique choice attributes, estimating separate demand functions fails to capture the distribution of quantiles, $F_Q$.
-Figure \ref{fig:compare_WZ} in Appendix \ref{app:additional_figures} shows the large discrepancy between the estimates of $F_Q$ from our estimation procedure and the alternative procedure.